 Ask our Making Tax Digital Team a question

-Making Tax Digital is meant to revolutionise the way businesses report their financial information to the UK tax authority, HM Revenue & Customs (HMRC).
+Making Tax Digital is revolutionising the way businesses report their financial information to the UK tax authority, HM Revenue & Customs (HMRC).

-Digital record keeping and reporting is intended to make tax submissions easier, although it also allows HMRC to more easily check those submissions.
+Digital record keeping and reporting is intended to make tax submissions easier, although it also allows HMRC to more easily check those submissions and levy penalties.
 It is a step towards real time reporting and more frequent tax payments by businesses.

 Implementation of the project has been subject to many delays, and is likely to be further delayed due to design and project management issues.

-It means that you will need to consider suitable software and training in order to comply with the regime.
-As this can be time-consuming and costly, it is advisable to start the transition as soon as practicable, but bearing in mind the likely further delays in the MTD project happening on time.
+It means that you will need to consider suitable software (or a spreadsheet) and training in order to comply with the regime.
+As this can be time-consuming and costly, it is advisable to start the transition as soon as practicable, but bearing in mind that further (and likely) delays in the MTD project could prevent it from happening when expected.

 MTD for VAT purposes began in 2019 for businesses with a taxable turnover above the VAT threshold (£85,000 per annum).